hans-mayer/blog/_posts/2026-03-09-second-interface-for-u-blox-receiver-on-pi4-and-pi5.markdown

 ## Pi 5 ##

 On the Raspberry Pi5 it was a little bit more tricky as there is a complete redesign.
 The pin usage was unchanged but the hardware below changed. <br>
-sparkfun did connect UART2 of ZED-X20P to GPIO8 and GPIO9 which is UART3.
+sparkfun connected UART2 of ZED-X20P to GPIO8 and GPIO9 which is UART3.
 I created a section `[all]` already for the first interface at the end of the file `/boot/firmware/config.txt` and did add a new line with `dtoverlay=uart3-pi5`.
 The complete change looks like this

 <pre>
 [all]